recommeddit/backend-archived/README.md

 # auto-reddit-recommendations
-Automatically ranks products by Reddit recommendations
+Automatically returns and ranks products based on Reddit recommendations